 Same as OC 3520 plus laboratory sessions on the concepts considered in the lecture series.
-PREREQUISITE: Same as OC 3520.
+PREREQUISITE: Ordinary differential equations or consent of Instructor.

 OC 3610 Wave and Surf Forecasting (2-2).

 Prediction and observation of wind-generated ocean waves in deep and shallow water, interpretation of wave characteristics in spectral and statistical terms for operational briefings, and wave-related influences on operations.
 PREREQUISITES: OC 4211, OC 3150.